-By Barb from Acra, NY
+By April from Buffalo, NY

 I have 40 years worth of chipped and cracked mugs (you know the ones you save from kids, grandkids, sisters, and husband's parents and so on).
 I was thinking of breaking them up for stepping stones and was wondering if anyone has tried this?